kendrikat/grape-swagger-ui/README.md

 TODO/WIP: Write a gem description

-Integrates [swagger-ui] with your "grapified" Rails3 application.
+Integrates [swagger-ui] with your "grapified" Rails application.

-** UPDATE FOR 0.0.9 **
--

-- The property for specifying your Swagger endpoint on SwaggerUi has been renamed from 'discoveryUrl' to just 'url'.
-This has been updated in the index page template 'swagger.html.erb' but you will need to either regenerate or manually edit your existing page.

 ## Dependencies